-When mobile applications first became popular (most noticeably with the introduction of the iPhone and Apple App Store), there was somewhat of a gold rush.
-App developers were creating games and other applications, and it seemed like every other week we were reading success stories of people who “hit it big” (and in some cases, made millions) with a simple app or game.
+When mobile apps first became popular (most noticeably with the introduction of the iPhone and Apple App Store), a gold rush was on.
+It seemed like every other week we were reading success stories of app developers who hit it big (and in some cases, made millions) with a simple app or game.

-That was several years ago – today, the market is flooded with apps and there’s tons of competition.
-And with a bit of money, you (and anyone else who isn’t a computer programmer), can have your own app developed.
-It’s a lot harder to succeed in today’s environment.
+Today, the market is flooded with apps, and there’s tons of competition.
+With a bit of money, anyone who isn’t a computer programmer can have their own app developed.
+It’s a lot harder to succeed today as an app developer.

-For this reason, I’m excited about today’s interview with Andreas Kambanis, an app developer who has no programming experience.
+That’s why I’m excited about today’s interview.
+Andreas Kambanis is an app developer who has no programming experience.
 Even in today’s competitive market, he’s creating successful apps and making good money with them.

 In this interview, Andreas tells us about how he started his app business, the challenges he’s faced along the way, and the tips he has for anyone looking to create their own app.
-As you might guess, simply creating a great app isn’t good enough to be successful.
+As you might have guessed, simply creating a great app isn’t good enough alone to be successful.

-Andreas, I’m excited to learn a bit more about your background.
-I know you created a popular cyclist blog over 6 years ago that still does very well today, and more recently, started a highly successful mobile app business.
-Tell us a bit more about your background and journey.
+Andreas, you created a popular cyclist blog years ago that still does well today, and more recently you started a highly successful mobile app business.
+Tell us about your journey.
 How did you become a mobile app developer?
 Do you have programming skills, or did you outsource a lot of the work?

-Around about the same time, the iPhone 3GS came out, and I bought myself one.
-I decided it would be perfect if cyclists had a bike maintenance manual on the phones, accessible at all times.
+Around about the same time, the iPhone 3GS came out, and I bought one.
+I decided it would be perfect if cyclists had a bike maintenance manual on their phones, accessible at all times.

-I reached out to a developer that had created a great cycling app and suggested we partner up 50/50.
+I reached out to a developer who had created a great cycling app and suggested we partner up 50/50.
 I produce the content and do the marketing, and he creates the app.
-Two months of hard work later, Bike Doctor was born.
+Two months of hard work later, the Bike Doctor app was born.

-Flash forward to 2013, I decided to travel for 14 months from Vancouver to Antarctica.
-At the start of the trip I actually told myself “I’m going to take it easy this year, just run my cycling blog and enjoy the travels”.
+Later, I decided to travel for 14 months from Vancouver to Antarctica.
+At the start of the trip I told myself, “I’m going to take it easy this year, just run my cycling blog and enjoy the travels.”
 It didn’t last long.
-On the second month, I decided to partner with the number one podcaster in the health and food space, and create a best selling iPhone app called Caveman Feast.
+On the second month, I decided to partner with the No. 1 podcaster in the health and food space, and create a best-selling iPhone app called Caveman Feast.

-The app hit the number one spot in Food and Drink within 24 hours of launching.
-Within 48 hours it was in the top 10 apps in the entire store.
+The app hit No. 1 in the Food and Drink category within 24 hours of launching.
+Within 48 hours, it was in the top 10 apps in the entire store.

 It was a huge success.
 Nowadays, I’m always on the lookout for new partnerships with recipe bloggers.

-What do you consider to be your greatest success (or successes) so far with your app development business?
+What do you consider to be your greatest success so far with your app development business?

-The past four apps I’ve created have hit the number one spot in the Food and Drink category.
-Our most recent app, 30 Day Green Smoothie Challenge, was actually selected by Apple to be featured, before it had even been approved in the App Store.
-The approval at such a high level was a real pat on the back to show that we’re doing great work and Apple appreciates us.
+The past four apps I’ve created have hit the top spot in Food and Drink.
+One of them, 30 Day Green Smoothie Challenge, was selected by Apple to be featured before it had even been approved in the App Store.

-It takes around 8,000 downloads in a day to hit the Top 10 paid apps in the entire store.
+It takes around 8,000 downloads in a day to hit the top 10 paid apps in the store.
 This gives you an idea of what kind of downloads we aim for at launch.

 Obviously, things calm down a lot after launch week.